lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

 9. Bake the scene.
 10. For reference, check out the `Example` scene in the `Packages/VRC Light Volumes/Example` folder to see a working setup.

+> [!IMPORTANT]
-> ⚠️ Note: The number of active Light Volumes is limited to 32 per scene at a time.
+> The number of active Light Volumes is limited to 32 per scene at a time.
 However, you can dynamically enable and disable volumes at runtime to work with more than 32 total, just not simultaneously.

 ## Point Light Volumes Quick World Setup